-The number of shares of common stock that may be issued under the 2013 Equity Incentive Plan is shares (approximately % of our outstanding equity on a fully diluted basis).
+The number of shares of common stock that may be issued under the 2013 Equity Incentive Plan is 700,000 shares.
 In connection with stock splits, stock dividends, recapitalizations and certain other events, our board of directors will make adjustments that it deems appropriate in the aggregate number of shares of common stock that may be issued under the 2013 Equity Incentive Plan, the individual grant limits and the terms of outstanding awards.
 If any awards terminate, expire or are canceled, forfeited, exchanged or surrendered without having been exercised or paid or are settled in cash, the shares of common stock subject to such awards will again be available for future grants under the 2013 Equity Incentive Plan.
-Shares of common stock tendered or withheld to satisfy the exercise price or for tax withholding are available for future grants under the 2013 Equity Incentive Plan.
-No awards under the 2013 Equity Incentive Plan will be outstanding prior to completion of this offering.
+Shares of common stock tendered or withheld to satisfy the exercise price or for tax withholding are available for future grants under the 2013 Equity Incentive Plan will be outstanding prior to completion of this offering.
 The initial grants described below will become effective upon completion of this offering.